ashismo/ashismo.github.com/_posts/spring/2016-07-23-Application-Development-In-IBM-Bluemix-Cloud-Foundry-using-Spring-Cloud.md

 Both of the mentioned applications are developed in Java using Spring.
 The major spring modules are Spring Core, Spring Web, Spring Cloud, Spring JPA.

 The Spring web and JPA have been used to implement webapplication and database conectivity respectively.
 The main focus in this blog is given on **Spring Cloud** to implement the following major functionalities

-1. Configuration Management
-2. Service Discovery
+1. Deployment of same code in Local and cloud foundry using Spring cloud
-3. Circuit Breakers
+2. Circuit Breakers

+Also I shall describe
+1. how to inject MySQL database as a service into spring web application
+2. how to deploy the code into IBM bluemix

 ## Steps to write code